One-on-One Transfer

 While many aspects are the same as those applying as freshmen, it also differs in several important ways:

-Yes.
-Though the company is called College Essay Guy (because that's what Ethan has become known for in the industry), we have a good deal of expertise on the whole admissions process.
-Our counselors average 15-20+ years of experience counseling students through the process.
+Yep!
+Though the company is called College Essay Guy (because that’s what Ethan has become known for in the industry), we have a good deal of expertise (a combined 150+ years experience) counseling students through the process, as well as counselors on our team with decades of experience working with students and in college admissions offices.
 In short: we can do it all.

 No. Beyond being unethical, that would be doing you a great disservice to you and also undermine the transformative element of this process.
 The essays submitted will be the original work of the student.